AqwamCreates/DataPredict-Neural/docs/Roadmap.md

   * Currently, differentiate() function have excessive amount of code being used.
 Additionally, we have suspicions that our initial code design decision might not have led to efficient backward propagation calculation.

   * However, the current design still enable model parallelism and data parallelism.
-As such, we are debating or not if there are tradeoff on code design with parellism flexibility.
+As such, we are debating or not if there are tradeoff between code design and parellism flexibility.